 Reaching the highest point of the garden through the aptly named ‘Natural Forest’ we began our descent and found the giant tortoise enclosure.
 Here I bought some branches for $4 and was allowed into their pen to feed them.
-Prior to this the creatures had all appeared to be fast asleep or dead.
+Before this, the creatures had all appeared to be fast asleep or dead.
 As soon as I entered their pen, they sprang into life and charged, or as close to charging as a tortoise can.
-There were around twenty of them and they made a bee line for my plants.
-Another tourist entered also having armed herself with cannon fodder and split their ranks making my job a little more easier.
-At this point Sue was on the edge of the enclosure having a discussion with the ‘keepers of the tortoises’ and taking photos of the slow motion mayhem.
+There were around twenty of them and they made a beeline for my plants.
+Another tourist entered also having armed herself with cannon fodder and split their ranks making my job a little easier.
+At this point, Sue was on the edge of the enclosure having a discussion with the ‘keepers of the tortoises’ and taking photos of the slow-motion mayhem.

 One of the blighters outflanked me and bit me on the side, presumably mistaking my green T-shirt for food.
-They have strong mouths and crunch their way through small tough branches with ease.
+They have strong mouths and easily crunch their way through small tough branches.
 I count myself lucky he was a small one.
 With the food all gone I found that they loved to have their head and necks patted and rubbed and I was soon surrounded by extended necks eager to be caressed.
-Must be one of the weirdest things I have done and willing to own up to.
+Must be one of the weirdest things I have done and willing to own up to it.
 I will leave it to your imagination.

-On our descent it began to rain.
+On our descent, it began to rain.
 Quite cooling.
 Then it poured.
 Even more cooling.
 Then it lashed it down.
 We got soaked.
-It took us around half an our or so to get back to the ship, I can’t be sure as it’s difficult to tell the time under water, but on arriving at our destination the rain stopped and the sun came out.
+It took us around half an hour or so to get back to the ship, I can’t be sure as it’s difficult to tell the time underwater, but on arriving at our destination the rain stopped and the sun came out.
 Typical.

-Three huge blasts on the ship’s horn signalled we had cast off and were moving away from the dock, some 15 minutes later as we were heading out to sea, another three short blasts to signal that the pilot had left the ship.
+Three huge blasts on the ship’s horn signalled we had cast off and were moving away from the dock, some 15 minutes later, we were heading out to sea, another three short blasts to signal that the pilot had left the ship.
 We picked up speed into the dark.

 We watched a string quartet play a pleasant mixture of classical and contemporary tunes for our evening entertainment.
 We sat with Aylo and chatted before the concert started, though it is difficult to get a word in edgeways with him.
-Afterwards he accompanied for a walk around the deck.
+Afterwards, he accompanied us on a walk around the deck.
 There was a huge storm off the port side, well into the distance and we watched the flashes silhouetting the clouds, quite spectacular.
-It seemed to far away to worry us, but I guess we will find out during the night.
+It seemed too far away to worry us, but I guess we will find out during the night.